goharbor/community/proposals/use-our-own-registry.md

 Better understanding of the end users' experience

+## Phase 0

+- Deploy Harbor on AWS registry.goharbor.io
+- Mirror all images from Docker Hub to Harbor
+- Use registry to push test artifacts
+- Parallel operation next to Docker Hub.

 ## Phase I

-- IaC Repo containing the infrastructure
+- Dedicated IaC Repo containing the infrastructure
-- Migrate all images from Docker Hub to Harbor.
+- Since all images from Docker Hub are already in Harbor.
   - Replace image references in Documentation
   - Replace Image references in Compose
   - Replace image references in Helm
 - Keep Docker Hub account as a fallback
+  - Replicate images from Harbor to Docker Hub

-## Phase II
+## Phase II - Future

-- Disable DockerHub Account
+- Potentially we can disable DockerHub Account